T. Marzetti Company

 The T. Marzetti Company is the Specialty Food Group of the Lancaster Colony Corporation.
-T. Marzetti produces numerous salad dressings, fruit and vegetable dips, frozen baked goods and specialty brand items.
+T. Marzetti produces numerous salad dressings, fruit and vegetable dips, frozen baked goods, and specialty brand items.
 It is one of the largest food and beverage companies based in Central Ohio.
 Headquartered in Westerville, Ohio, the T. Marzetti Company was founded by Teresa Marzetti.

 History

 Teresa (née Piacentini) Marzetti was born in 1878 in Florence, Italy and came to the United States at the age of 18.
-After arriving in Columbus, Ohio by way of Genoa and then Ellis Island, she married Joseph Marzetti, who was also an immigrant who had been born in Italy.
-In 1896, Teresa and Joseph founded an Italian restaurant primarily serving students of the Ohio State University.
+After arriving in Columbus, Ohio by way of Genoa and then Ellis Island, New York, she married Joseph Marzetti, who was also an immigrant born in Italy.
+In 1896, Teresa and Joseph founded an Italian restaurant primarily serving students of the Ohio State University in Columbus.
 According to company lore, Teresa wrote down her goal in founding the company on a scrap of paper: "We will start a new place and serve good food.
 At a profit if we can, at a loss if we must, but we will serve good food."
 Joseph Marzetti died in 1911, but Teresa continued to run the business and in 1919, she opened a second location on Gay Street, followed by the closure of the original University District site a few years later.
 Marzetti remarried in April of 1924 to Carl Schaufele.